ibhi/bookmarkit/README.md

 # Bookmarkit

-A simple bookmarking and note taking App built with Angular 2, redux and firebase
+A simple bookmarking and note taking App (**Work In Progress**) built with Angular 2, redux and firebase

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.